• Skip to primary navigation

 First, there is a large amount of sugar that forms a syrup.
 During prolonged cooking, some water evaporates and the syrup becomes thicker.

-Secondly, the natural pectin found in pears.
+Secondly, the natural pectin is found in pears.
 Thirdly, it is cinnamon, in the bark of which there are gelling components.

 How Long Do Pear Preserves Last?